White House witnesses defy impeachment deposition subpoenas

 DEMOCRAT SAYS PARTISAN IMPEACHMENT PROBE OK DESPITE PELOSI PLEDGE

+Speaking to reporters early Monday afternoon, House Intelligence Committee Chairman Adam Schiff, D-Calif., described the no-shows as “further evidence” for a possible obstruction of Congress charge against the president.

+Schiff said the lack of cooperation indicates the testimony would have been “incriminating” toward President Trump.

-All are facing subpoenas, but President Trump has limited cooperation with the probe, as he publicly rails against Democrats for how they've conducted it.
+All four witnesses are facing subpoenas, but Trump has limited cooperation with the probe, as he publicly rails against Democrats for how they've conducted it.

 "What I said on the phone call with the Ukrainian President is 'perfectly' stated.
 There is no reason to call witnesses to analyze my words and meaning.
 This is just another Democrat Hoax that I have had to live with from the day I got elected (and before!).
 Disgraceful!" he tweeted Monday morning.